 Table of Contents Show

-Let the natural process continue if the leaves curl due to aging, but if they are curling due to transplant shock, wait until the plant heals on its own.
+Hence, let the natural process continue if the leaves curl due to aging, but if they are curling due to transplant shock, wait until the plant heals on its own.

-Why are my Pilea Leaves Curling?
+Why Are My Pilea Leaves Curling?

 Here are some of the reasons behind your Pilea leaves curing.